KesselFarben-Noncorp/social_democracy_horizon/README.md

 Other than that, suggest your stuff if something gives off the sign that I didn't read not single of Weimar Republic/Interregnum Germany related book.

+Copyright belongs to the Autumn Chen OR https://github.com/aucchen/social_democracy_alternate_history , as usual.
+My work simply modifies the original source.

 ---

 ---